Skoda Enyaq Coupe review

 Overview

-The Skoda Enyaq Coupe is an unashamedly aspirational vehicle, which means it doesn’t slot neatly into the firm’s range of no-nonsense family cars.
-It’s a slightly more rakish and less practical version of the standard Enyaq – and it’s a more exclusive alternative to its more upright counterpart.
+The Skoda Enyaq Coupe is exactly what it’s name suggests: a coupe version of one of the best electric cars you can buy.
+The body-shape positions it as an unashamedly aspirational vehicle, which means it doesn’t slot neatly into the firm’s range of no-nonsense family cars.
+A slightly more rakish and less practical version of the standard Skoda Enyaq, it aims to project a more exclusive image to its more upright and pragmatic counterpart.

 What’s it like inside?